When is 13 Reasons Why season 2 released on Netflix? Who's in the cast, and what's going to happen?

 He said that Jessica’s storyline in particular would be explored more in the new episodes.

 “Jessica in particular, her experience continues to be a central part of season two.
 We wanted very much to look at her recovery.
-To look at what it is to go from being a victim of sexual assault to being a survivor of sexual assault,” he told Elle.
+To look at what it is to go from being a victim of sexual assault to being a survivor of sexual assault,” he added.

 Mr Porter meanwhile, the school counsellor who questions Hannah’s account of her sexual assault in the days leading up to her suicide, will face the repercussions of his actions.